 - The amount of the loan

 - The length of time of the loan (usually stated in months)

-Penalties for Non-payment.
-The terms also include what happens if the payments aren't made on time.
-Each month, there is usually a grace period, which is a certain number of days after the due date when the loan can be paid without penalty.
+Penalties for non-payment: The terms also include what happens if the payments aren't made on time.
+Each month, there is usually a grace period—a certain number of days after the due date when the loan can be paid without penalty.
 If the payment isn't made within the grace period, the agreement spells out penalties.

-Representations of the Borrower.
-As the borrower, you will be asked to affirm that certain statements are true.
-These statements might include your assurance that the business is legally able to do business in the state, that the business has filed all its tax returns and paid all its taxes, that there are no liens or lawsuits against the business that could affect its ability to pay back the loan, and that the financial statements of the business are true and accurate.
+Representations of the borrower: As the borrower, you will be asked to affirm that certain statements are true.
+These statements might include your assurance that the business is legally able to do business in the state, that the business is adhering to tax law, that there are no liens or lawsuits against the business that could affect its ability to pay back the loan, and that the financial statements of the business are true and accurate.
 These are just some common representations; there may be others for your loan.
 A representative of your board of directors may be required to sign this loan.

 - You will need to have proof of insurance on whatever security you are pledging (a building or equipment or vehicles).
 The lender wants to be sure that if something happens to the asset, the insurance will pay at least part of the cost.

-- Many business loans require that you buy life insurance on the life of the owner (called key person life insurance) with the lender as beneficiary.
+- Many business loans require that you buy life insurance on the life of the owner ("key person insurance") with the lender as beneficiary.
 The lender wants to be sure that it can have some money in case something happens to the owner.